BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/README.md

 ## What we tested

-$$
-*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
-We chose to test the following user stories:
+We tested the wishlist module.
+We chose to test the following user story:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions
+_User story:_ A user adds a product to the wishlist with a specified quantity.

-*Preconditions:* There is a course with a teacher
+_Preconditions:_ The user is registered and logged in to their account.

-*Expected outcome:* The quiz is added to the course.
+_Expected outcome:_ The product is added to the wishlist with the specified quantity, and the wishlist displays the correct product details and quantity.

-*User story:* A students attempts a quiz and answers correctly.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.

-*Expected outcome:* The student receives 100.
-$$
+We also tested the product management module.
+We chose to test the following user story:

+_User story:_ An admin sets a product quantity to zero.

+_Preconditions:_ The admin is logged into the OpenCart admin panel.

+_Expected outcome:_ The product quantity is updated successfully.

 ## How we tested